-- HVAC air handlers must be entirely enclosed (ducted) from return air grille to blower motor. - Clothes dryer vent connections may not exceed 2" maximum AFF in laundry rooms. - Dryer vents may not be installed on a side wall.
-They must be centered behind the clothes dryer. - Total clothes dryer vent runs may not exceed 35 feet, including deductions for elbows. - For new construction clothes dryer vent ducts may not be piped and vented to/onto roof or to/through the roof soffit.
-Dryer vent connection box must be galvanized metal. - Exterior exhaust vents must be mechanically secured to siding and/or brick veneer and may not be terminated through the roof or through roof soffits. - Bath fans must be wired to the overhead light and must be vented to the exterior with metal duct. - Range hoods, micro-hoods and bathroom exhaust fans must be vented to exterior with metal duct. - Range hood exhaust ducts inside wall cabinet above must be sealed with metal trim rings.
+- HVAC air handlers must be entirely enclosed (ducted) from return air grille to blower motor.
+See Agency Design Standards for HVAC systems meeting Energy Star Multifamily, Version 1.1. - Clothes dryer vent connections may not exceed 2" maximum AFF in laundry rooms. - Dryer vents may not be installed on a side wall.
+They must be centered behind the clothes dryer. - Total clothes dryer vent runs may not exceed 35 feet, including deductions for elbows, even if the developer provides laundry appliances in all residential units. - For new construction clothes dryer vent ducts may not be piped and vented to/onto roof or to/through the roof soffit.
+Dryer vent connection box must be galvanized metal. - Exterior exhaust vents must be mechanically secured to siding and/or brick veneer and may not be terminated through the roof or through roof soffits. - Bath fans must be wired to the overhead light and must be vented to the exterior with metal duct.
+Bath fans must be installed in ceilings only. - Range hoods, micro-hoods and bathroom exhaust fans must be vented to exterior with metal duct. - Range hood exhaust ducts inside wall cabinet above must be sealed with metal trim rings.
 You may not seal them with foil or duct tape. - Galvanized sheet metal ductwork is required.
-Duct board is not allowed. - All interior common areas, hallways and enclosed corridors must be conditioned with heating and cooling. - Seal all wall and ceiling penetrations with appropriate and like sealants to prevent moisture and air leakage. - Any rooms or closets deeper than 48" must be conditioned with HVAC supply register.
+Duct board is not allowed. - All interior common areas, hallways and enclosed corridors must be conditioned with heating and cooling. - Any rooms or closets deeper than 48" must be conditioned with HVAC supply register. - All non-split system HVAC systems must be preapproved during plan review.